cienciadedatosysalud/tutorial_cdmb_EUPHA/README.md

 https://github.com/cienciadedatosysalud/tutorial_cdmb_EUPHA/blob/main/tutorial_cdmb_EUPHA.ipynb

-🔮🔮🔮 To open the Notebook in Google Colab add in the URL "tocolab" at the end of github.
+🔮🔮🔮 To open the Notebook in Google Colab add in the URL "tocolab" at the end of "github".
 Click on the following link 🔮🔮🔮

 https://githubtocolab.com/cienciadedatosysalud/tutorial_cdmb_EUPHA/blob/main/tutorial_cdmb_EUPHA.ipynb